BrandonHe/sdl_android_guides/docs/Getting Started/Using AOA Protocol/index.md

 #Using Android Open Accessory Protocol
 Incorporating AOA into an SDL-enabled app allows it to communicate to a module over USB.
 This guide will assume the SDL library is already integrated into the app.
+This guide also requires you to have implemented a local SdlBroadcastReceiver as outlined in the Bluetooth Multiplexing documentation.

 We will make changes to: